20+ Natural Swimming Holes Near Greenville, SC: Beautiful and Refreshing (2026)

 Graveyard Fields

 Sounds like a strange name for a swimming hole, but don’t let that scare you.
-Graveyard Fields swimming hole right off the Blue Ridge Parkway has everything you need in a swimming hole (including paved parking and restrooms!).
+Graveyard Fields is right off the Blue Ridge Parkway and has everything you need, including paved parking and restrooms!

 Mile marker 418.8 on the Blue Ridge Parkway